 My operation six months ago has given me a new lease of life.
 The doctor even said I have recovered well from the surgery.
 However, I’m starting to develop several signs and symptoms of menopause which I consider more debilitating than endometriosis and adenomysis because bone pain limit my body movement.
 I couldn’t walk far and couldn’t perform heavy household chores.
 Even a simple washing of dishes renders me too tired to do other tasks at home.
 I could sit in front of the computer to write about ez drummer but only for a short period of time otherwise I would have lower back pain and finger and knuckles joint pain.
 I have yet to see a doctor to address my health problem.
 I hope it’s nothing serious.

-A month ago today, I was operated on to remove my uterus, ovaries, fallopian tubes and cervix.
-The procedure is called total abdominal hysterectomy bilateral salpingo oophorectomy or TAHBSO.
-TAHBSO was performed because I had a serious case of endometriosis, adenomyosis and adenomyoma.
+A month ago today, I was operated on to remove my uterus, ovaries, fallopian tubes, and cervix.
+The procedure is called total abdominal hysterectomy bilateral salpingo-oophorectomy or TAHBSO.
+TAHBSO was needed because I had a bad case of endometriosis, adenomyosis, and adenomyoma.

-My OB-GYNE said hysterectomy is the best option that I could have to spare me the horror of prolonged and heavy menstruation which I have accepted to be a part of my life.
-I also had hormonal therapy for six months but even the expensive pill didn’t cure the endometriosis.
+My OB-GYNE said hysterectomy is the best option that I could have to spare me the agony of prolonged and heavy menstruation, which has affected my way of life for a long time.
+I also had hormonal therapy for six months, but even the expensive pill didn’t cure the endometriosis.

-Before the operation, I researched about hysterectomy, its advantages and disadvantages.
+Before the operation, I did some research about hysterectomy, its advantages, and its disadvantages.
 I’ve got helpful tips from a website that caters to hysterectomy patients.
 It took me several weeks before I decided that it’s about time to go under the knife and change my life for the better.

 Four weeks after the surgery, I think I’m on my way to full recovery.
-I don’t have a hard time recovering as I really followed the doctor’s advice.
-I’ve got plenty of rest but also make sure to move around the house.
-I’m also starting to do light household chores on my second week.
-There may be irritation and occasional pain but all of it are bearable and goes away in a few minutes.
+I don’t have a hard time recovering because I followed the doctor’s advice.
+I’ve got plenty of rest.
+But I make sure to move around the house.
+I started doing light chores in my second week.
+There may be occasional irritation and pain, but all of it is bearable and subsidies in a few minutes.

 Piece of advice

 After years of suffering from prolonged and heavy menstruation and failed hormonal therapy to manage my endometriosis and adenomyosis (and recently adenomyoma), I have decided to undergo the knife soon.
-According to my doctor, surgery or hysterectomy is the only viable solution to spare me of constant pain.
-The recommendation also came after my recent ultrasound showed that I have a growing mass in the uterus.
-The doctor said it could be adenomyoma and it has to be removed immediately.
+The doctor said a hysterectomy is the only viable solution to address bleeding.
+Surgeons will also remove a growing mass in the uterus.

 Pending the surgery, I will have to stock up on the doctor-prescribed medicines that I am taking to ease the pain and control bleeding for the next menstrual cycle.

-Endometriosis and adenomyosis have affected young women and women nearing the menopausal age.
-I’m in my 40s and I have suffered from this medical condition for several years now.
+Endometriosis and adenomyosis have affected young women and women nearing menopausal age.
+I’m in my 40s, and I have suffered from this medical condition for several years now.
 I can’t do anything or function well when I’m bleeding and in constant pain.

-If you are suffering from the same ailment, you can always talk to a doctor to help you get well and improve your way of living.
-Reading medical journals and references on the net could be of help to make you understand what is endometriosis and adenomysis.
-But a visit to a medical professional is always the right thing to do.
-Please remember do not self medicate.
+If you are suffering from the same condition, please visit a doctor.
+Reading medical journals and references on the net can help you better understand it.
+However, a visit to a medical professional is always the right thing to do.

 I’ll update this post once I have secured a date for the surgery.